BYLAWS OF THE

 Section 1.
 Term and Composition of Officers

 The officers of the NMGIA shall be elected by the Regular membership and shall serve on the Board for a term of two (2) years or until a successor is duly qualified, elected, and installed.
-Should such a vacancy occur among the elected offices and directors, the President, upon approval of a majority vote of the Board, shall fill such vacancy by appointing a qualified Regular member in good standing to serve until the next regularly scheduled election.
+Should such a vacancy occur among the elected offices, the President, upon approval of a majority vote of the Board, shall fill such vacancy by appointing a qualified Regular member in good standing to serve until the next regularly scheduled election.
 The presiding officers of the NMGIA shall consist of a President, a Vice President, Secretary, and a Treasurer.

 b) Any Regular Member may seek any office of the Association except that of President.